Arglax/Mobile-WuWa-Config/[V2.7] Android Config (For Testing)/Notes.md

 [Troubleshooting]
 If your device is crashing with these configs, here's how to troubleshoot it:
 1. Disable forcing of Vulkan
    - Read the notes in your DeviceProfiles and/or Engine.ini on which line of code to modify
+1.a.
+Disable frame generation
+   - Set r.AFME.Enable = 0 in your Engine.ini
 2. Edit your DeviceProfiles.ini
    - Read the notes in the DeviceProfiles.ini on which to change
    - Alternatively, switch from "Android_VeryHigh to "Android" DeviceProfile